Betacam: Original Betacam format

-The original Betacam format was launched on August 7, 1982.
-It is an analog component video format, storing the luminance, "Y", in one track and the chrominance, on another as alternating segments of the R-Y and B-Y components performing Compressed Time Division Multiplex, or CTDM.
-This splitting of channels allows true broadcast quality recording with 300 lines of horizontal luminance resolution and 120 lines chrominance resolution versus 0.4 MHz chroma bandwidth for Betamax/VHS (~30 lines resolution left-to-right) on a relatively inexpensive cassette based format.
+The original Betacam format was launched on August 7, 1982 as a relatively inexpensive cassette based physical format.
+It is an analog component video signal format, storing the luminance (Y), in one track and the chrominance, on another as alternating segments of the R-Y and B-Y components performing Compressed Time Division Multiplex, or CTDM.
+This splitting of channels allows higher quality recording with 300 lines of horizontal luminance resolution and 120 lines chrominance resolution.
+Image quality is significantly improved compared to domestic Betamax and the professional U-Matic formats.

 The original Betacam cassettes, loaded with ferric-oxide tape, were identical in overall design and size (15.1 × 9.5 × 2.5 cm) to consumer-grade Betamax, introduced by Sony in 1975.
 Betacam cassettes could be used in a Betamax VCR; likewise, a blank Betamax tape would work on a Betacam deck.
-However, in later years Sony discouraged this practice, suggesting that the internal tape transport of Betamax cassette was not well suited to the faster tape transport of Betacam.
+However, in later years, Sony discouraged this practice, suggesting that the internal tape transport of Betamax cassette was not well suited to the faster tape transport of Betacam.
 In particular, the guide rollers tend to be noisy.